goradiantweb/radiantweb_api/README.md

 			attributes: attributes
 		}
 	}).done( function(plresponse){
-		/alert(xhr.status); /* could be used with .ajax statusCode: for client-side returns
+		/* alert(xhr.status);  //could be used with .ajax statusCode: for client-side returns */
 		$('#response').append(plresponse);
 	});